JanHerca/urantiapedia/output/wikijs/en/article/Luis_Coll/OVNIs_Un_enfoque_positivo_del_asunto.md

 The very Commander of the Angels and the Seraphic Hosts, Gabriel (what today we would commonly call ET), when he appeared to Mary to give her the news of the birth of Jesus, he did so in the most normal and natural way.
 Maria hadn't prepared herself for that encounter at all and got pretty scared, thank goodness Gabriel's reassuring words calmed her down.

 Another elevated being who was in this world to fulfill a mission, Melchizedek, also came in the most natural and normal way, manifesting himself for the first time to a Chaldean shepherd in ancient Salem (Palestine). “_His arrival was not spectacular, his materialization was not contemplated by human eyes.
-The first time a mortal man observed him was the memorable day when a Chaldean shepherd of Sumerian origin entered Amdon's tent._” ([UB 93:2.1](/en/The_Urantia_Book/93#p2_1))
+The first time a mortal man observed him was the memorable day when a Chaldean shepherd of Sumerian origin entered Amdon's tent._” (<a id="a72_441"></a>[UB 93:2.1](/en/The_Urantia_Book/93#p2_1))

 ## The future